Lake Cathie

 Lake Cathie has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects likely to impact the region.
-Notable projects include Glen Eden Estate, Lake Cathie Foreshore Reserve Master Plan, Whitewater Terrace Development at Lake Cathie, and Rainbow Beach Estate.
-The following details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely impacting the region.
+Key projects include Glen Eden Estate, Lake Cathie Foreshore Reserve Master Plan, Whitewater Terrace Development at Lake Cathie, and Rainbow Beach Estate.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.